floodro/Zenith-Finance/README.md

 3.  **Dashboard**: After logging in, you will be redirected to your personal dashboard where you can see a summary of your finances.
 4.  **Add a Transaction**: Go to the "Transactions" tab and click the "Add New Transaction" button to record a new income or expense.
 5.  **Edit Your Profile**: Go to the "Profile" tab to view or update your personal information.
 Click the "Edit Profile" button to enable the fields.
-6.  **Reports Page**: Develop a data visualization page with charts and graphs to show spending trends and income vs. expense breakdowns.
+6.  **Reports Page**: Go to the "Reports" tab to view data with charts and graphs to show spending trends and income vs. expense breakdowns.
 7.   **Settings Page**: Implement functionality for users to change their password and manage notification preferences.
 8.   **Accounts Management**: Add the ability to manage multiple financial accounts (e.g., checking, savings, credit card).